harshal2030/easy-back/README.md

 ```

 **Note**: The app might crash when you run the above command for the first time.
 Don't panic; just run the command once again.
 This is because the `build` folder wouldn't exist on the first run as TypeScript needs to be compiled.

+# Misc

+I've been also thinking on open sourcing the app and website.
+Feel free to open issue if you have any questions or need any help.